dotfrankruan/drive-sync/README.md

 Then edit this document, add sth. or delete sth.
 Then click save(This'll start the workflow).

 **That's it, it'll run per 6 hrs.**
+# IMPORTANT
+**I also use this thing, so I added some workflows.
+YOU SHOULD ALWAYS DELETE EVERYTHING EXCEPT `sync.yml` IN .github/workflows!!!!!!!!
+OTHERWISE YOUR WORKFLOW WILL FAIL!!!!!**